fecgov/openFEC/README.md

    - See [Database migrations](https://github.com/fecgov/openFEC#database-migration) for more information on installing and configuring flyway

+2. Optionally, you can use [Docker Desktop](https://docs.docker.com/desktop/) to setup Python, Postgres, Elastic Search, and Flyway.

-2. Set up your Node environment— learn how to do this with our [Javascript Ecosystem Guide](https://github.com/18F/dev-environment-standardization/blob/18f-pages/pages/languages/javascript.md).
+3. Set up your Node environment— learn how to do this with our [Javascript Ecosystem Guide](https://github.com/18F/dev-environment-standardization/blob/18f-pages/pages/languages/javascript.md).

-3. Set up your Python environment— learn how to do this with our [Python Ecosystem Guide](https://github.com/18F/dev-environment-standardization/blob/18f-pages/pages/languages/python.md).
+4. Set up your Python environment— learn how to do this with our [Python Ecosystem Guide](https://github.com/18F/dev-environment-standardization/blob/18f-pages/pages/languages/python.md).

-4. Clone this repository.
+5. Clone this repository.

 ### Project dependencies